Your claim could be worth...

 To get a better understanding of how long your dog bite claim may take to settle, seek specialist advice from a Watermans personal injury solicitor.
 We will assess the details of your case and provide a more accurate estimate based on our experience handling similar claims.

 We believe that everyone should have access to justice, regardless of their financial situation.
-That’s why we offer our services on a no-win, no-fee claim basis for dog bite claims and other personal injury cases.
+That’s why we offer our services on a no-win, no-fee basis for dog bite claims and other personal injury cases.

 When you contact us about your dog attack compensation claim, we will provide free initial advice.
 This will allow us to assess your case and provide guidance on the best course of action.

-Don’t let a dog bite injury disrupt your life any longer.
-Request a callback from our dog bite solicitors today so you can secure the financial support you need to move forward.
+Request a callback from our dog bite solicitors today to secure the financial support you need to move forward.

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.